 Map of cycle superhighways.
 Source.
 Cycle Superhighways, Capital region of Denmark:

-The Cycle Serpent (Cykelslangen) is a 235-meter bicycle bridge connecting Islands Brygge Bridge with Dybbølsbro and Vesterbro.
+The Bicycle Snake (Cykelslangen) is a 235-meter bicycle bridge connecting Islands Brygge Bridge with Dybbølsbro and Vesterbro.
 It was completed in 2014.
-It cost DKK 31.5 million (€ 4,2 mil.), but a cost-benefit analysis shows that the bridge has a total benefit of DKK 44 million (€ 5,9 mil.), and an internal interest rate of 9% over a 20-year calculation period.
+It cost DKK 31.5 million (€ 4,2 mil.), but an economic analysis shows that the bridge has a total benefit of DKK 44 million (€ 5,9 mil.), and an internal interest rate of 9% over a 20-year calculation period.
 A large part of the total gain is due to time saved and increased experienced accessibility for existing cyclists.
-However, since cyclists taken as a whole also cycle fewer kilometers, health costs increase for the individual and for society as a whole.
+Since cyclists save some kilometres cause of the bridge there is an increase of health costs for the individual and for the society.
 Other gains include new cycle trips and new switched trips from cars and public transport.

 Cost-benefit of walking

-In 2018 Realise Consulting on the initiative of the City of Copenhagen drew up a proposal for unit prices for walking.
-This is the first time a cost-benefit analysis of walking was made in Denmark.
-Walking is more energy intensive than cycling, so the health effect is greater.
-On the personal level there is an individual cost to walking one kilometer because of the higher time factor, but on the societal level the health benefits derived from walking make it the most profitable transport mode from a cost-benefit point of view, with a societal gain of DKK 7.4 per kilometer walked (€ 1).
+In 2018 did the consulting house Realise drew up a proposal on the initiative of the City of Copenhagen for unit prices for walking.
+This is the first time an economic analysis of walking was developed in Denmark.
+Walking requires more energy than cycling, so the health effect is greater.
+In terms of the total effects at the person level there is a higher cost when a person walks one kilometre due to the increased cost of time.
+But on a societal level the health benefits derived from walking makes it the most profitable transport mode from a cost-benefit point of view, with a societal gain of DKK 7.4 per kilometre walked (€ 1).

-Hopefully cost-benefit analyses of cycling and walking projects will become increasingly common and play a greater role for infrastructure investments, and hopefully the coming years will bring more knowledge of the effects of cycling and walking projects, thereby improving the accuracy of their evaluation.
-This would strengthen the political cycling agenda on the local as well as the State level, and create a basis for prioritizing cycling infrastructure projects on an equal footing with other infrastructure projects.
-In addition, cost-benefit analyses can illustrate the broader effects of bicycle traffic.
-For example, health authorities could be indiuced to become more involved in bicycle traffic since greater bicycle traffic can be used as a preventive health measure.
+Hopefully economic analyses of cycling and walking projects will become higher prioritized and have a greater significance for infrastructure investments, and hopefully the future will bring more knowledge of the effects of cycling and walking projects and thereby improve the accuracy of their evaluation.
+This would strengthen the political cycling agenda locally in the municipalities as well as the State level and create a basis for prioritizing cycling infrastructure projects on equal terms as other infrastructure projects.
+In addition, the economic analyses can illustrate the broader effects of bicycle traffic.
+The health authorities could for instance become more involved in bicycle traffic since greater bicycle traffic can be used as a preventive health measure.